For the very few who might be interested in me, please find here some personal details.

 I was born and have always lived in Vicenza, in the North-East of Italy.
 When I got married I moved to Altavilla, a neighbouring village.

 I was a top administration and control manager in some famous companies from our area, with additional tasks ranging from HR to IT.
 I then worked as a consultant.
+And since the beginnning of 2022 I enjoy my deserved retirement.

 You can find the story of my works in the appropriate pages.